+Course Code CSE514

+Course Title Natural Language Processing

+Type of Course PE

+LTP 300

+Credits 3

-Course Code CSE514 Course Title Natural Language Processing Type of Course PC LTP 400 Credits 4 Course Prerequisites To be a knowledge of Grammar Rules and Artificial Intelligence concepts Course Objectives NLP attempts to interact with humans and human texts via language.
+Course Prerequisites To be a knowledge of Grammar Rules and Artificial Intelligence concepts

+Course Objectives NLP attempts to interact with humans and human texts via language.
 Problems in the domain include analyzing texts to discover structures and to make decisions.
 Translating from one language to another.
 Interacting with humans in dialogue systems or cooperative tasks.

-Course Orate and Course Outcome I ne learner will be able to- (CO) 1.
-The student will apply core computer science concepts and algorithms, such as dynamic programming 2.
+Course Outcome The learner will be able to-

+(CO) The student will apply core computer science concepts and algorithms, such as dynamic programming.
 The student will apply the methods to new NLP problems and will be able to apply the methods to problems outside NLP.
-3. The student will be familiar with some of the NLP literature and will 100 read and suggest improvements to published work.
-The student will see 100.00 where opportunities for research await and prepare to conduct research 11 along 1 in NLP or related fields.
-A and the second se
+The student will be familiar with some of the NLP literature and will read and suggest improvements to published work.
+The student will see where opportunities for research await and prepare to conduct research in NLP or related fields.